stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 point the looping (and associated parallelisation) will be put back into the PSy layer.

-.. note:: Support for DoF kernels have not yet been implmented in PSyclone (see
+.. note:: Support for DoF kernels have not yet been implemented in PSyclone
-          PSyclone issue #1351 for progress).
+          (see PSyclone issue #1351 for progress).

 .. _dynamo0.3-user-kernel-rules: